You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Postoperative instillation therapy of the bladder:

-Therapy of High-Risk Non-Metastatic UTUC
+Treatment of High-Risk Non-Metastatic UTUC

 In retrospective studies and in analogy to bladder carcinoma, advantages for neoadjuvant chemotherapy have been published.
 Neoadjuvant chemotherapy is advantageous considering the limited possibility for chemotherapy containing cisplatin after nephroureterectomy (Porten et al., 2014).
 Neoadjuvant or adjuvant chemotherapy should be strongly considered for T3–4 tumor stage or suspected lymph node metastases.
-See section chemotherapy of metastatic bladder carcinoma for dosage and results.
+See the section on chemotherapy of metastatic bladder carcinoma for dosage and results.

 Radical nephroureterectomy: